Subgraphs and motifs in a dynamic airline network

 \end{itemize}

-While some authors, e.g., \citet{prill_etal05}, consider motifs relative to $G(n, p)$, this null only matches the number of nodes and expected edges, and so we now also match the degree distribution $P(k)$ of the real-world network.
+While some authors consider motifs relative to $G(n, p)$, e.g., \cite{prill_etal05}, this null only matches the number of nodes and expected edges, and so we now also match the degree distribution $P(k)$ of the real-world network.
 Theorem \ref{thm:z_statistic} no longer applies, and the asymptotic distribution of the z-score is not generally known, so we use bootstrap p-values to assess statistical significance.

-\subsubsection{3-Node Motifs Relative to a Degree-Preserving Rewiring}
+\subsubsection{3-node motifs relative to a degree-preserving rewiring}

 In Figure \ref{fig:degree_distribution}, we plot the degree distributions of Southwest's network (kernel density estimates) and the corresponding $G(n, p)$.
 While $G(n, p)$ matches $n$ and the density $d(G)$ of the real-world network, it cannot generate realizations that capture the ``hub-and-spoke'' nature of the observed degree distribution $P(k)$.
 In this section, we use a null distribution that matches $P(k)$, by a Markov-chain degree-preserving rewiring of $G$.
+This method, and that described in the following sections, is based upon \cite{milo_etal02}.
 Starting from the observed network $G$, we select one pair of edges $(x_{1}, y_{1}) \in E$ and $(x_{2}, y_{2}) \in E$ at random, such that the nodes are all distinct, and both $(x_{1}, y_{2}) \notin E$ and $(x_{2}, y_{1}) \notin E$.
 Then, edges $(x_{1}, y_{1})$ and $(x_{2}, y_{2})$ are replaced by edges $(x_{1}, y_{2})$ and $(x_{2}, y_{1})$.
 The edge-switching is repeated until $G$ has been sufficiently randomized.
 The resulting graph will have the same number of nodes $n$ and edges $m$ as the original graph, and the same degree distribution $P(k)$ but, in general, a \emph{different} topology.

-In Figure \ref{fig:z_scores_rewiring}, we plot the z-scores of the non-nested 3-star and the triangle.
+In Figure \ref{fig:z_scores_rewiring}, we plot the z-scores of the induced 3-star and the triangle.
 Normal and bootstrap p-values give similar results, and so we refer to the $\rN(0,1)$ critical values.
-The results are strikingly different to those for $G(n, p)$ in Figure \ref{fig:z_scores}.
-We see that: \begin{itemize} \item The non-nested 3-star is a motif from 1999 -- 2005 and again from 2008 -- 2011; it has become notably less significant from 2012 onwards.
+The results are strikingly different to those for the Erd{\H{o}}s-R{\'{e}}nyi $G(n, p)$ null in Figure \ref{fig:z_scores}.
+We see that: \begin{itemize} \item The induced 3-star is a motif from 1999--2005 and again from 2008--2011; it has become notably less significant from 2012 onwards.